loki3/flexagonator/docs/atomic-theory.md

 From those 4 definitions, we can derive several convenient building blocks in terms of those initial flexes:

 ```
-# shift current hinge one pat to the left
+# shift reference hinge one pat to the left
 <  = >'
    = a 1 # b  ->  a # 1 b